hidegi/MT3-library/README.md

 # The MT3-library (SP 1994)
 MT3 (short for MoTree) is a library for serializing and deserializing any plain structure to\
-binary and vice-versa (similar to Mojang's NBT format).
+binary and vice versa (similar to Mojang's NBT-format).

 MT3 introduces an open format, the so called Binary Tree Object (BTO), of which's properties\
 are explained overleaf.